dancer1325/bitcoin.org-developer-doc/terms.md

 .. _term-pp-memo:

 term-pp-memo (developer-examples) (`original target <https://bitcoin.org/en/developer-examples#term-pp-memo>`__): The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos.

-.. _term-pp-merchant-data:

-term-pp-merchant-data (developer-examples) (`original target <https://bitcoin.org/en/developer-examples#term-pp-merchant-data>`__): The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments.

 .. _term-pp-pki-data: